pavithraes/dask-blog/_posts/2022-08-08-understanding-meta-keyword-argument.md

 {% include JB/setup %}

-If you have worked with Dask DataFrames or Dask Arrays, you have probably come across the `meta` keyword argument, perhaps while using methods like `apply()`.
+If you have worked with Dask DataFrames or Dask Arrays, you have probably come across the `meta` keyword argument.
+Perhaps, while using methods like `apply()`:

 ```python
 import dask